 Pursuant to the terms of the Settlement Agreement, the Trust authorized the escrow agent (the "Escrow Agent") to return to the Company for cancellation 2,500,000 Escrow Shares as the same are receivable by the Trust from the Escrow Agent.
 Upon cancellation of such 2,500,000 Escrow Shares, the Company will issue the Trust a warrant (the "Warrant") to purchase 2,500,000 shares of Common Stock at an exercise price of \$2.70 per share.
-As partial consideration for the issuance of the warrant by the Company to the Trust, the Trust entered into a lock-up agreement (the "Lock-Up Agreement"), pursuant to which the Trust agreed not to sell, make any short sale of, pledge as security for a loan, grant any option for the purchase of, or otherwise transfer, assign, dispose, either directly or indirectly in any manner, any shares of Common Stock and options and warrants to purchase such Common Stock and shares of such Common Stock issuable upon exercise of such options or warrants owned by the Trust and distributable to the Trust pursuant to the terms of the Escrow Agreement and any shares of Common Stock (or other securities) received by the Trust pursuant to the exercise of the Warrant for a period of 12 months from the date of the Lock-Up Agreement without the prior written consent of the Company.
+As partial consideration for the issuance of the warrant by the Company to the Trust, the Trust entered into a lock-up agreement (the "Lock-Up Agreement"), pursuant to which the Trust agreed not to sell, make any short sale of, pledge as security for a loan, grant any option for the purchase of, or otherwise transfer, assign, dispose, either directly or indirectly in any manner, any shares of Common Stock and options and warrants to purchase such Common Stock and shares of such Common Stock (or other securities) received by the Trust pursuant to the exercise of the Warrant for a period of 12 months from the date of the Lock-Up Agreement without the prior written consent of the Company.